 Your Baavet originates on the hills and in the valleys of British farms and the wool for our completely natural wool Baavets comes from British Sheep farmed on British farms by farmers we know.

-So our story starts here down on farms like those of :
+So our story starts here down on the farms like those of :

 Will Williams, and Griff Williams who farm on the grass rich fields Lleyn Peninsular up here in North Wales where the weather is mild due to the influence of the sea.

 The year really starts on a traditional sheep farm in the autumn.
 It’s at this time of year that the females, the ewes, come into season and are ready to be mated by the rams.
 The ewes coming on heat brought about by the reduced daylight of autumn which means that they will then give birth in the spring just as the grass begins to grow providing them with feed to produce milk for the lambs.

 Some of the pedigree Lleyn ewes we use for your lovely Baavet wool.

 One of the things farmers do that has an effect on this natural process is to keep the rams away from the ewes, usually in late October, so they will then know when to expect lambing.
 The other thing farmers do is to feed the ewes about 2 months before lambing when there is very little grass to help the ewe through this difficult time.
 If they give extra feed too early in the pregnancy the lambs will be very big and the ewe will will have a difficult birth.

 As lambing time approaches so does one of the busiest times on the farm.
 If the sheep have been on the hills they are brought down close to the farm